MarchImportant

 March

-included the first measurements of the Lamb shifts (important in quantum electrodynamics)
+the first measurements of the Lamb shifts (important in quantum

-in deuterium, helium, and the positive lithium ion.
+electrodynamics) in deuterium, helium, and the positive lithium

 March

-the Sputnik satellite by the Soviet Union in 1957 raised concerns about the adequacy
+by the Soviet Union in 1957 raised concerns about the adequacy of

-of science and mathematics education in American schools.
-He emphasized the importance
+science and mathematics education in American schools.
+He emphasized

-Group reconceptualized the learning of mathematics at all grade levels and developed
+learning of mathematics at all grade levels and developed teaching

 March